Stocks, euro slide on fears of wider debt crisis

 The market shrugged off data showing U.S. consumer prices fell last month for the first time in four months as Americans paid less for new cars and gasoline.
 But prices outside of food and energy posted a slight increase, the Labor Department said.

-The U.S. Dollar Index, a basket of major trading-partner currencies, was up 0.5 percent at 78.27.
+The U.S. Dollar Index .DXY, a basket of major trading-partner currencies, was up 0.5 percent at 78.27.

 French borrowing costs rose, with the yield premium of the French 10-year government bond over German Bunds rising to a euro-era high near 2 percent.